-The primary purpose of the prosperity fund is to reduce poverty through sustainable and inclusive economic growth in middle-income countries.
-Other Departments are responsible for ensuring that their overseas development programmes from this fund meet the requirements of the International Development Act 2002.
+The primary purpose of the prosperity fund is reducing poverty through inclusive economic growth.
+Departments that execute prosperity fund programmes are responsible for ensuring that they meet the requirements of the International Development (Official Development Assistance Target) Act 2015.